brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-12.md

-pictures, Quidditch memorabilia, small animals, Weasley Wizarding Wheezlies prank toys and candy, and one even had a collection of Italian insignia and plaque that read 'Strangers in a Foreign Land, Met Their Ends at the Strangest of Hands'*.
+pictures, Quidditch memorabilia, small animals, Weasley Wizarding Wheezlies prank toys and candy, and one even had a collection of Italian insignia and plaque that read 'Strangers in a Foreign Land, Met Their Ends at the Strangest of Hands'\[^122-2].
 The furniture here was piecemeal as well, but this was obviously by design, especially the tables and chairs hanging from the ceiling (along with an elderly witch who seemed to appreciate being out of the way of the chaos beneath her).
 Waitresses in red dresses and white aprons bustled around